 Teacher: Tyler Peterson

-Used for centuries by rural people in Japan to mend and repair clothing, Sashiko evolved into a decorative yet thrifty way to reuse and recycle fabric.
+Used for centuries by rural people in Japan to mend and repair clothing, sashiko evolved into a decorative yet thrifty way to reuse and recycle fabric.
 This everyday practice was deeply tied to the values of Mottainai — translated simply to ‘don’t waste.’
-In this one-day intensive we will begin with the basics of sashiko stitching.
+In this one-day workshop, Tyler Peterson will share the basic stitches of sashiko mending.
 Tools, patterning techniques, historical context, and basic construction processes will be discussed.
-Students will leave with their own sampler of basic stitches and all the needles and thread to continue their new crafting skills at home.
-Students should bring their own garment or textile to mend using the Sashiko techniques covered in class.
+Students will leave with their own sampler of basic stitches, a partially mended garment and needles and thread to continue their new sewing skills at home.
+Students are asked to bring their own garment or textile to mend using the sashiko techniques covered in class.

 No previous experience necessary.
 Open to students 16 & up.

 Please take a look at our updated cancellation policy.

 For information on our COVID-19 protocol and general health & safety, please click here.
 This information is subject to change based on shifting OR State guidelines.